 61 Exploratory Data Analysis

 Exploratory data analysis (EDA) is the disciplined practice of interrogating a dataset before committing to a model.
 It is less a fixed recipe than a stance, one that treats every column, distribution, and relationship as a claim that must be examined rather than assumed.
-John Tukey, who coined the term in 1977, framed EDA as detective work: the analyst looks for clues, follows hunches, and remains willing to be surprised.
+John Tukey, who coined the term in his 1977 book, framed EDA as detective work: the analyst looks for clues, follows hunches, and remains willing to be surprised.
 This chapter develops the EDA mindset and then works through univariate, bivariate, and multivariate exploration, the assessment of distributions and missingness, and the formation of hypotheses that will guide later modeling.

 61.1 1.
 The EDA Mindset